sfu-rsl/graphite/README.md

 > [!WARNING]
 > Graphite is a work-in-progress research prototype.
 It may have several bugs, performance issues, and other limitations.
 The interface and implementation may change over time.

+### News

+- [May 2026] Graphite was accepted to IEEE ICRA 2026!
+Feel free to drop by the poster session!

 ### Important Links
 - [Documentation](https://sfu-rsl.github.io/graphite/)
 - [GitHub Repository](https://github.com/sfu-rsl/graphite)